Becca18/dsp/05a-python.md

 Comparing 2 sets —
 Sets allow you to do operations such as intersection, union, difference, and symmetric difference.

+Checking for membership of a value in a set is super fast, while checking for membership in a list takes time proportional to the list’s length in the average and worst cases.
+So if you have hashable items, don’t care either way about order or duplicates, and want speedy membership checking, set is better than list.

 **List:**
 ```python
 ways_to_greet = [“Hi”, “Hello”, “Howdy”, “Nice to meet you”, “Wuz up??”]